grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Hemi caught Cassandra's eye and pointed to the PING button.
 She reached out and pressed it again.
 Another resonant ping left the _Prospect_ and soared through the water.
 The range and direction displayed on the active sonar unit.

-"See Cassandra, it was like they were invisible while they were being silent, but bouncing the ping off them let us know they are still there. ...And they know we are still here."
+"See, Cassandra, it was like they were invisible while they were being silent, but bouncing the ping off them let us know they are still there. ...And they know we are still here."

 Cassandra nodded with one hand on an earpiece.
 She listened quietly for a minute.
 Then: "I think I hear something."

 Hemi listened closely.
 "OK, the contact is running on electric motor now.
 And I can tell by the pitch that it's definitely a small craft moving quickly... towards us."
 Hemi listened for a moment longer.
 "It is definitely the _Gnat_, I recognize it now."

-"Thank fuckin' hell," said Percy, "that was ridiculous Hemi.
+"Thank fuckin' hell," said Percy.
+"That was ridiculous, Hemi.
 We've got to work out a better way of communicating with the _Gnat_ if we're going to keep working with that guy.
 We can't be pinging every tanker that goes over us hoping it's actually our tiny submarine friend."

 "I'll talk to Shakes about it when we get him on board," said Hemi.